CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/Activation/_index.md

 Click on **Create Device** to add the device.

-You will be redirected to the newly registered device, where you can find the generated **Keys** which we will need in further steps.
+You will be redirected to the newly registered device, where you can find the generated Keys under the **Session Information** section which we will need in further steps.

 {{< figure src="003_adding_device.png" alt="Device overview page" >}}

-### 2.2.
-Device Activation
+#### Device Activation

 Now that you have registered the device, you can activate the connection from your device itself.